Career of Virat Kohli: 2021–2022: Captaincy exit and resurgence

-2023present: Resurgence and Retirement
+20232025: Resurgence and T20I & Test Retirements

 In the early part of the year, Kohli began his campaign with a century against the touring Sri Lankan side in ODI.
 In the third match of the series, Kohli amassed an unbeaten 166 runs from 110 balls.
 It was his 21st ODI century in India, the most by any player in a single country, and his 10th against Sri Lanka, the most by any player against any opposition.
 Additionally, his performance in this match elevated him to become the fifth highest run-scorer in ODI cricket, going ahead of Mahela Jayawardene.
 Following Kohli's performance, India went on to win the third ODI match by a record margin of 317 runs.

 In FebruaryMarch 2023, Kohli played in the Border–Gavaskar series of 2023.
 He faced a string of low scores in the initial three tests, before scoring a century in the final test at Ahmedabad, at the 75 Years of Friendship through Cricket Event.
 He amassed a total of 186 runs in the match with his century being his first in the format in three years.
 On 20 July 2023, during the Test series against West Indies, Kohli became the 10th player to play in 500 international matches.
 Simultaneously became the first player to register a fifty-plus score in a 500th international match whilst scoring his 29th Test century.
 It is noteworthy that, upon the culmination of their initial five hundred matches, Kohli boasts the preeminent position in terms of accumulated runs.

 In August 2023, he was selected in India's squad for 2023 Asia Cup.
 In the opening match against Pakistan, Kohli could only score 4 runs before being bowled by Shaheen Afridi.
 The match, however, was called off due to rain.
 He did not get to bat in the second match against Nepal as India won the match without losing any wicket.
 However, in the next match against Pakistan, Kohli scored a century and stitched an unbeaten 233 run partnership with KL Rahul, making it the highest partnership in the history of the tournament.

 I think he is one of the four most charismatic cricketers I have seen, along with Imran Khan, Shane Warne and Viv Richards, and I cannot think there has been a better ODI player in history.

 — Michael Atherton, reflecting on Kohli's stature in the game.